Aneskoo/No-recoil-Logitech/README.md

 Step 6: Press the "numlock" key to activate or deactivate the script!
 Also in the Sleep: 18" line you can modify the sensitivity of the no recoil!
 If you lower it, it will be more noticeable!
 If you raise it, not as much!
 It will depend on the game you're running in!
 Or the weapon!
 Step 7: The Lua script is completely legal!
 Since it's included or executed through official Logitech software!
 It will only help you a little!
 It's not bannable, but be careful how you use it!

+FINAL STEP: In case this doesn't work for you, consider closing the Logitech G Hub and stopping the services in Task Manager!
+Open the Logitech G Hub software in Properties and check the box to always run as administrator!
+Sometimes it doesn't work the first time because Logitech keeps updating!

 °°°°°°°°°°°°°°°°°°°°°°°°°    Spanish    °°°°°°°°°°°°°°°°°°°°°°°°°°°